Floating CSS3 Menu Css3Menu.com

 "Using our compass to guide us along, let us travel together around the world.
 There are places to discover and people to meet.
 Let’s make new friends in all directions."

 When Compass Rosie was young, she would always dream of traveling around the world.
 She read many travel and geography books on places and people.
 Then, she would use her imagination to pretend that she was there meeting the people and exploring the sites.
 Then when she got older, she decided to not only read about the places and people, but see and experience them for herself.
 Now you can read about her travels throughout the world.
 She always has her compass with her and uses it on her journeys.

 She wants her readers to see and learn about the places she has been in hopes that someday they will be able to travel and see them too!
 Compass Rosie hopes to stimulate their interest to travel.
 She believes that in traveling to new places, you have the opportunity to meet people in their country and hopefully gain a better appreciation and understanding of them.

-The book, Compass Rosie Visits Peru , will be coming out early 2021.
+The book, Compass Rosie Visits Peru , will be coming out 2023.
 Below are some highlights from her trip.